 I hope that answers many of your questions for making your own growth chart.
 If you end up making one of these cute rulers…. email me pictures!

+For more painted barnwood signs follow my Signs Pinterest board.
 Please pin my growth chart ruler!
-Thank you!